usmanakram/practice/JS/codewithmosh.com/Object-orientedProgrammingInJavaScript/notes/notes.md

 };
 ```

-Object litteral is a simple way to define an object.
+Object literal is a simple way to define an object.
 But, we can also define objects using factories and constructors.

 //////////////////////////////////////////////////////////////